 In RP1 average annual expenditure declines by approximately 29% across the period.
 This is mainly driven by completion of the UFB network build and slowing connection growth.
 Cost per connection declines for capital and operating expenditure by 9% and 8% respectively, reflecting higher connection volumes and improved efficiency.

-We expect our proposal to be published by the Commission in early February.
+Our proposal was published by the Commission on Friday, 12 February 2021.
 The Commission intends to consult during 2021 as part of its evaluation of our proposal and reach a final decision late in 2021.
-We will provide further updates early in 2021 and look forward to further engaging with you.
+The Commission has started this consultation by publishing our proposal and releasing a consultation paper.
+You can find out more on the Commission website here.
+We will provide further updates throughout 2021 and look forward to further engaging with you.

 We are particularly keen to ensure we design processes that engage stakeholders across our customers and the community, large and small, rural and urban, policy and practice.